Name: Common Gartersnake (Thamnophis sirtalis)

 What they look like

-- Common Gartersnake coloration varies based on locality, with up to 13 subspecies described based appearance across their North American distribution.
+- Common Gartersnake coloration varies among localities, with up to 13 subspecies described based appearance across their North American distribution.
 In Washington, two subspecies can be found.

 - The Puget Sound Gartersnake (Thamnophis sirtalis pickeringii, pictured), which is slender and black with turquoise or black bellies and bright yellow or turquoise dorsal and lateral stripes and occasional vertical red flecks on their sides;